Crunchitect/OXO/README.md

 # OXO

-A tic-tac-toe game in "Jet Lag" style.
+A tic-tac-toe in "Jet Lag" style.